ptsteadman/notebook/stories/summer-of-entropy.md

 finding a new apartment.

 Elkie hadn't seemed *that* fucked up, thought Chris.
 The conversation about the
-anti-depressants: that was a pretty typical ice breaker, like talking about astrological signs or personality types.
+anti-depressants: that was a pretty typical ice breaker.
 The only thing that was weird was the Nazi thing.

 Finish the job, thought Chris.